stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

 I am admittedly slightly OCD about having the OS use my laptop's native 143 DPI (yes, it's not a MBP; although there are 200+ DPI ThinkPads out these days...).

-Previously, I was in enough of a "mainstream" environment that `gnome-tweak-tool`/etc. was enough to, AFAICT, throb the right hidden font/DPI settings.
+Previously, I was in enough of a "mainstream" environment (those panels) that `gnome-tweak-tool`/etc. was enough to, AFAICT, throb the right hidden font/DPI settings.

 But now that I'm in a more bare-bones environment, with no real master UI preferences/appearance control panel, it took quite a bit of fussing to get right, but I finally found what I believe is the magic incantation: